Mr-Monty999/bash-backup-websites-script/README.md

 # bash-websites-backup-script
 # basic usage:

+first make sure you have root permission

-first give the script permission to execute
+then give the script permission to execute

 $ chmod 700 backup.sh